trychlos/TheToolsProject-Perl/TheToolsProject/libexec/doc/README.txt

 For debugging purposes workload.cmd may take additional arguments, say for example -dummy, -verbose, -nocolored As these additional arguments will be passed to each and every executed TTP command/verb, all these must at least *support* (if not honor) these standard arguments.

-TODO
-    1 24- 1-29 Toops::getOptions doesn't work as we do not know how to pass arguments to GetOptions()

 Topics tree

   published